NJ456/bookmark-manager/README.md

 So that I can see bookmarks
 I would like to be able to view a list of bookmarks.

+As a user
+So that I can save website links
+I would like to add bookmarks

 nouns | property or owner of property
 ----- | -----------------------------